LogtalkDotOrg/logtalk3/UPGRADING.md

 The `reload` flag, is no longer considered or required for static binding optimizations, which now depend on the `optimize` flag.
-In addition, the default value for this flag is now `changed`, i.e. a file will be reloaded if changed since last loaded (provided that the any explicit flags are the same as the first time it was loaded).
+In addition, the default value for this flag is now `changed`, i.e. a file will be reloaded only if changed since last loaded (provided that the any explicit flags are the same as the first time it was loaded).

 Deprecated directives, control constructs, and flags
 ----------------------------------------------------